zonayedpca/pretty-copy-paste/README.md

 ### Current Requirements
 This project immediately requires some contributions on:
 - User Interface as it doesn't have one
+- It doesn't support images so we need more attention to make it work properly
 - Functionality as it is now very simple, something more interactive will be better

 So All the developers, who are willing to contribute something, please focus on these problems first